ajobart/iDesign-inkdrop-preview-theme/README.md

 A simple Markdown preview theme for [Inkdrop](https://www.inkdrop.app/).

 I love simple design of inkdrop.
 I just wanted to add more colors to the preview markdown that look like MacOS.
-I edit the theme for my personal use, but upload it if interest someone.
+I made this theme for my own use.
+But I'll publish it on the store when finished if users are interested.
-This preview theme is build to work with `Vibrant Dark UI` and the acrylic transclucent background option with dark mode system enabled.
+This preview theme is build to work with `Vibrant Dark UI` and the `acrylic transclucent` background option with dark mode system enabled.

 ## Without iDesign theme :
 ![before](/pictures/before.png)